How Young Adults with Epilepsy Was Born: Addressing an Unmet Need

 A Small but Mighty Team & Global Reach

-None of this would be possible without our small but mighty team.
-Their passion and dedication fuel YAWE’s growth, and I couldn’t be more grateful to work alongside them.
+None of this progress would be possible without our small but mighty team.
+Their passion and dedication drive YAWE’s growth.
+I’m incredibly grateful to work alongside them.
+With generous funding from Epilepsy Wellness Advocates, along with support from Montage Health and Catalyst Pharmaceuticals, we’ve expanded our impact.
+We provide essential resources and opportunities for young adults with epilepsy.

 Here’s to another year of growth, impact, and community!